rohan-paul/Awesome-JavaScript-Interviews/React/Why-React-loads-faster-Virtual-DOM-Reconciliation-Algorithm.md

 ## ReactJS uses observable’s to find the modified components.
 Whenever setState() method is called on any component, ReactJS makes that component dirty and re-renders it.

 ### Whenever setState() method is called, ReactJS creates the whole Virtual DOM from scratch.
 Creating a whole tree is very fast so it does not affect the performance.
+### Once you render a JSX element, every single Virtual DOM object gets updated.Compared to updating real DOM objects, the Virtual DOM updates faster.
+Before updating, a copy of the virtual DOM is made and later compared with the updated Virtual DOM.
-At any given time, ReactJS maintains two virtual DOM, one with the updated state Virtual DOM and other with the previous state Virtual DOM.
+### So at any given time, ReactJS maintains two virtual DOM, one with the updated state Virtual DOM and other with the previous state Virtual DOM.
+Then React can figure out which objects have been changed, and this process is called Diffing.
+Once React knows which objects to update, it updates only those objects in the Real DOM.

 ReactJS using diff algorithm compares both the Virtual DOM to find the minimum number of steps to update the Real DOM.